Integrating Revit, BIM, and Power BI: Unlocking Digital Twin Insights in Construction

 -

-Receive in Power BI: Import data using specialized connectors, or leverage Frame’s Power BI templates with embedded 3D models and pre-built analytics.
+Receive in Power BI: Import data using specialized connectors, or leverage Frame’s Power BI templates with embedded 3D models and pre-built datasets.

 -